 Where full-sized would be overwhelming, this quirky half-tree design is perfect.
 Who really needs to see the back of the tree anyway?
 It’s always the worst baubles that get hung round the back of a full-sized spruce.

-The plush artificial green foliage is not all that realistic looking, but we wouldn’t say that’s this tree’s main purpose.
+The plush artificial green foliage is far more realistic looking than we anticipated.
 It’s an attractive deep fir green, so in many respects it wins in the style stakes.

 The slender design simply slots together with easy.
 The branches need pulling into place, which we’d recommend doing once it’s in place against the wall.
 It will sit flush, unless you have skirting boards (as we did), which makes it sit slightly forwards.
 You could weigh down the base but given it’s essentially rested against a wall it’s unlikely the tree will waver.